 Read the full report.

-The U.S. and Iran are escalating in parallel.
-The U.S. is escalating in sanctions and defensive military deployments and operations.
-Iran is escalating its military aggression and violations of the nuclear deal.
-U.S. escalations have not thus far deterred Iranian escalations.
-The U.S. has steadily increased sanctions and other economic pressure, has deployed limited military forces to the region to bolster its own and its allies’ defenses, and has formed a maritime defensive operation to deter Iranian seizures of oil tankers.
-Iran and its allies and proxies have escalated military attacks, including shooting at (and shooting down) multiple American drones, firing rockets and mortars at U.S. positions in Iraq, and repeatedly attacking Saudi oil infrastructure and a desalination plant.
+The US and Iran are escalating in parallel.
+The US has steadily increased sanctions and other economic pressure, has deployed limited military forces to the region to bolster its allies’ defenses and its own, and has formed a maritime defensive operation to deter Iranian seizures of oil tankers.
+Iran and its allies and proxies have escalated military attacks, including shooting at (and shooting down) multiple American drones, firing rockets and mortars at US positions in Iraq, and repeatedly attacking Saudi oil infrastructure and a desalination plant.
 It has also escalated its violations of the nuclear deal.
 Increasing American economic pressure has not deterred Iranian military or nuclear deal–violation escalation, and American military actions have only changed the precise shape of Iranian military escalation, if that.
-The U.S. has not therefore identified a non-violent means of deterring future Iranian escalation.
+The US has not therefore identified a nonviolent means of deterring future Iranian escalation.

-Separating the U.S. from its partners in the Gulf, particularly Saudi Arabia and the United Arab Emirates, was one of Iran’s central objectives in the Abqaiq attack.
-The Iranians likely chose this escalation step over others because it hit Saudi Arabia alone and thereby forced the U.S. to choose explicitly whether or not it would defend a front-line state exposed by the “maximum pressure” campaign.
-American inaction, which includes encouraging the Saudis to conduct a military retaliation of their own, will further this Iranian objective by solidifying the belief in Riyadh and Abu Dhabi that the U.S. will not defend front line states even against serious Iranian military attack.
+One of Iran’s central objectives in the Abqaiq attack was separating the US from its partners in the Gulf, particularly Saudi Arabia and the United Arab Emirates.
+The Iranians likely chose this escalation step over others because it hit Saudi Arabia alone and thereby forced the US to choose explicitly whether it would defend a front-line state exposed by the “maximum pressure” campaign.
+American inaction, which includes encouraging the Saudis to conduct a military retaliation of their own, will further this Iranian objective by solidifying the belief in Riyadh and Abu Dhabi that the US will not defend front-line states even against serious Iranian military attack.

-The U.S. has vital economic interests in the defense of Saudi (and more generally Gulfi) oil infrastructure even though America imports little Gulf oil.
+The US has vital economic interests in defending Saudi (and more generally Gulf) oil infrastructure even though America imports little Gulf oil.
 Oil is a fungible commodity, and its global price rises and falls depending on global supply and demand.
 Americans will pay higher prices for petroleum products if large amounts of Saudi oil remain off the market, regardless of America’s technical “independence” of Saudi oil, because the global price will rise.
-America’s allies, who do depend on Saudi oil, could be economically devastated by a protracted disruption in Saudi oil exports.
+Additionally, America’s allies that do depend on Saudi oil could be economically devastated by a protracted disruption in Saudi oil exports.
 Such damage to vital American trading partners would severely damage the American economy as well.

-Reducing the “maximum pressure” campaign or seeking negotiations with Iran without military retaliation will establish the global precedent that America and the West will surrender to military attacks, thereby increasing the likelihood of future military attacks by Iran or other adversaries.
-The U.S. must first demonstrate a willingness to respond to unjustified aggression and attacks on its allies before considering any significant change in its overall policies toward Iran.
+Furthermore, reducing the “maximum pressure” campaign or seeking negotiations with Iran without military retaliation will establish the global precedent that America and the West will surrender to military attacks, thereby increasing the likelihood of future military attacks by Iran or other adversaries.
+The US must first demonstrate a willingness to respond to unjustified aggression and attacks on its allies before considering any significant change in its overall policies toward Iran.

 The risks of such an attack include Iranian military escalation.
-Iran could attack Americans in Syria, Iraq, or elsewhere in the Gulf region; it could conduct terrorist attacks in the U.S. itself or in allied states in Europe or Latin America; it could interfere with the movement of ships through the Strait of Hormuz; or it could attack more vital targets in Saudi Arabia and the UAE.
-The U.S. and its allies can mitigate these threats to varying degrees, but never completely.
-We must recognize, however, that Iran is on a military escalation path and may well decide to conduct such actions even if the U.S. makes no response to the Abqaiq attack.
+Iran could attack Americans in Syria, Iraq, or elsewhere in the Gulf region; it could conduct terrorist attacks in the US itself or in allied states in Europe or Latin America; it could interfere with the movement of ships through the Strait of Hormuz; or it could attack more vital targets in Saudi Arabia and the United Arab Emirates.
+The US and its allies can mitigate these threats to varying degrees, but never completely.
+We must recognize, however, that Iran is on a military escalation path and may well decide to conduct such actions even if the US makes no response to the Abqaiq attack.
 On the contrary, trends suggest that inaction may encourage further Iranian escalation.

-The Iranians are on a path to split the Saudis and Emiratis from the U.S. Success in that endeavor would unravel the “maximum pressure” campaign that relies on those states to adhere to financial and other sanctions and provide military support to American objectives in the region.
-It would create opportunities for both Russia and China to gain firm footholds in the Gulf, transforming the regional security challenge facing the U.S.
+Despite the risks of military action, military inaction may in fact be more dangerous.
+The Iranians are on a path to split the Saudis and Emiratis from the US.
+Success in that endeavor would unravel the “maximum pressure” campaign that relies on those states to adhere to financial and other sanctions and provide military support to American objectives in the region.
+It would create opportunities for both Russia and China to gain firm footholds in the Gulf, transforming the regional security challenge facing the US.

-It harms every American alliance by undermining the belief of U.S. allies that America will come to their aid militarily if they are attacked.
-Rhetorical dances around the lack of a formal American security guarantee to Saudi Arabia will not affect this fear, nor will reassurances that the U.S. would defend this or that other ally.
-All such rhetoric will be undermined by the fact of American inaction in this case and the much louder rhetoric from the White House about the need for other states to defend themselves.
+Inaction harms every American alliance by undermining US allies’ belief that America will come to their aid militarily if they are attacked.
+Rhetorical dances around the lack of a formal American security guarantee to Saudi Arabia will not affect this fear, nor will reassurances that the US would defend this or that other ally.
+All such rhetoric will be undermined by American inaction in this case and the much louder rhetoric from the White House about the need for other states to defend themselves.